B3rn475/www.bernaschina.com/source/_posts/my(amame)-3d-printing-a-headset.md

 a few changes to the design later...
 Here is [my modified version](https://www.printables.com/model/1442981-headamame-cones-for-a-top-side-to-side-wire) which adds 2 additional ports on the top for a 3.5mm jack which will connect the 2 sides.

-A bit of clever, maybe not, wiring, i.e. having the right channel being routed through the left ear, and the "but you will end up having different wire lengths to the 2 sides" comment.
+A bit of clever, maybe not, wiring, i.e. having the right channel being routed through the left ear, and the "but you will end up having different wire lengths to the 2 sides" comment is covered.

-With a bit of ["extra"](https://www.printables.com/model/235168-headamame-extras) heap from the community and even the problem of fixing the cable in place is solved.
+With a bit of ["extra"](https://www.printables.com/model/235168-headamame-extras) help from the community and even the problem of fixing the cable in place is solved.

 ### 105mm cushions